shreyaM98/Join-over-Skewed-Data-Spark/README.md

 This project uses Scala version: 2.3.7 and spark-sql version: 3.2.0

 #### Problem statement:
 Problem is to join two large datasets when one of them is Skewed.
-We used Customer and Transaction dataset.Transaction dataset is skewed on few customer keys.
+We used Customer and Transaction dataset.Transaction dataset is skewed on few customer keys (customer ids).
 We know that dataset is skewed but which keys are skewed is not known.

 Naive Approach: Repartition Join